DHARMA20/GenAI-Usecase-generator/README.md

 # UseCaseGenie - GenAI Use Case Discovery

 **Use Case Genie** is a powerful GenAI application designed to help you discover and explore relevant use cases for your company or industry.
-This application leverages advanced language models and web scraping to provide insightful reports on the potential of Generative AI in various contexts.
+The application leverages Multi-AI Agent architecture with advanced language models, enabling dynamic task orchestration and workflows to generate insightful reports.
+By integrating web scraping and external tool calling, it gathers relevant data to provide comprehensive reports on the potential of Generative AI across various contexts.

 # [APP_Link](https://huggingface.co/spaces/Dharma20/UseCaseGenie-GenAI-Usecase-Generator)

+## Architecture

 ## Features